jetaehyun/Electronic_Lock/README.md

 ﻿# Electronic_Lock

 The Electronic Lock project is to create a simple password protected lock system.
-The main microcontroller that is utilized is the Arduino NANO, however, it can be replaced with any other Arduino.
+The main microcontroller that is utilized is the Arduino UNO, however, it can be replaced with any other Arduino.
 Slight adjustments will most likely need to be made, if changed.

 ## **Main Components:**
    1. Arduino NANO v.3